chaimeleon-eu/dataset-service/README.md

            - Release (_draft_ -> false), goes to Released state.
            - Invalidate (_invalidated_ -> true), goes to Invalidated state.
  - __Released__: (_draft_ = false, _public_ = false, _invalidated_ = false)
-           When released, the dataset can't be edited anymore and all the registered users with the rol 'access_all_datasets' can see it and use it.
+           When released, the dataset can't be edited anymore and all the registered users in the project to which the dataset is assigned can see it and use it.
            Possible actions:
             - Publish (_public_ -> true) goes to Published state.
             - Invalidate (_invalidated_ -> true), goes to Invalidated state.
  - __Published__: (_draft_ = false, _public_ = __true__, _invalidated_ = false)
-           When published, the dataset can be seen and used by any registered user.
+           When published, the dataset can be seen and used by any registered user joined to other projects or even not joined to any project.
            It can be seen (not used) by unregistered users.
            If there is not a pidUrl yet for the dataset, the metadata and a small index of studies will be deposited publicly in Zenodo.org in order to obtain a DOI for the pidUrl.
            Possible actions: